Active Substance: alglucosidase alfa

 Myozyme is used to treat patients who have Pompe disease, a rare inherited disorder.
 Patients with Pompe disease do not have enough of an enzyme called alpha-glucosidase.
 This enzyme normally breaks down sugar stored as glycogen into glucose that can be used for energy by the body’s cells.
 If the enzyme is not present, glycogen builds up in certain tissues, particularly the muscles, including the heart and diaphragm (the main breathing muscle under the lungs).
 The progressive build-up of glycogen causes a wide range of symptoms, including an enlarged heart, breathing difficulties and muscle weakness.
 The disease can appear at birth (the ‘infantile-onset’ form) but also later in life (the ‘late-onset’ form).
-For older children and adults with the late-onset form of the disease, the evidence of Myozyme’s benefits is limited.

 Because the number of patients with Pompe disease is low, the disease is considered ‘rare’, and Myozyme was designated as an ‘orphan medicine’ (a medicine used in rare diseases) on 14 February 2001.

 The medicine can only be obtained with a prescription.